LarryCreator/to-do-list/README.md

 # to-do-list
 A simple todo-list made with javascript and jquery library.
+Check it out: https://larrycreator.github.io/to-do-list/